fender/bracketcloud-php/README.md

 * You must read and agree to the BracketCloud API Terms of Service. http://bracketcloud.com/legal
 * Learn about the REST API from the documentation pages. http://bracketcloud.com/developers/api

+## Development

+This library is under development.
+Matches and participant interactions coming soon!

 ## Getting started

 ```php